Attorney Michael Avenatti faces November trial in New York

 The Nov.
 12 trial date was set Tuesday by U.S. District Judge Paul Gardephe at a pretrial hearing in Manhattan.

-Avenatti participated by telephone, only answering that he could hear when the judge asked.
+Avenatti participated by telephone, answering only that he could hear when the judge asked.

-A hearing originally scheduled for Tuesday before another judge over allegations he ripped off porn star Stormy Daniels was postponed.
+A hearing originally scheduled for Tuesday before another judge over allegations that he defrauded porn star Stormy Daniels was postponed.

 Avenatti gained fame representing Daniels in her fight to be freed from a nondisclosure deal regarding an alleged affair with President Donald Trump.

-Note: This story has been corrected to say Avenatti was charged in March, not April.